1andre-santos1/Python-Flask-REST-API/README.md

 # Python-Flask-REST-API

 Simple prototype for a Python Books Web API using Flask.
-The objective of this proof of concept API will be to have the capability of writing to SQL and NoSQL databases as well as for example a Kafka topic.
+The objective of this proof of concept API will be to have the capability of writing to most SQL databases.

 ## How to run